04 November 2020

 It’s a study in character, and also revealing about attitudes.
 I hadn’t realised that, even in the late 1950s, it was difficult for women to be published.
 Those early scenes are very well done, contrasting with the later ones.
 Of course even the modern ones seem a bit dated; the cars are old-fashioned, and people still used telephones with wires rather than mobile phones.
 But for those touches, however, the story could almost have been current.

-Christian Slater deserves a mention too, playing the rather sleazy Nathanial, a reporter who wants to write Joe’s biography, and who keeps trying to get snippets of juicy information.
+Christian Slater deserves a mention too, playing the rather sleazy Nathanial.
+He is a reporter who wants to write Joe’s biography, and who keeps trying to get snippets of juicy information.
 I didn’t trust him, but even he has a likeable side.
 And he’s the catalyst for some high drama and revelations towards the end.

-Brilliantly made, other than that rather trite opening scene; my only minor gripe is the immense amount of ‘strong’ language, which is what has raised the rating of this to 15 in the UK, R in the stricter ratings of the United States.
-An occasional instance in context is understandable, but it seemed excessive in this film.
+Brilliantly made, other than that rather trite opening scene.
+My only minor gripe is the immense amount of ‘strong’ language, which is what has raised the rating of this to 15 in the UK, R in the stricter ratings of the United States.
+An occasional instance in context is understandable, but it seems excessive in this film.
 The story is unlikely to be of interest to children or younger teens anyway.

 Very highly recommended.